10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 Whether you decide to file a complaint or not, you can always block a number using your cell phone’s native features.
 For Android users, the steps vary depending on the manufacturer of your phone.
 As a result, we won’t be able to provide a detailed description here for Androids, our apologies.
 However, you can Google the make and model of your phone along with relevant search terms like “block numbers” and you’ll surely find instructions.

 For iPhone users, you can start the process by navigating to your call history.
-From the there select the “i” icon next to the offending telephone number as illustrated in the image below.
+From there, select the “i” icon next to the offending telephone number as illustrated in the image below.

 Scroll down to the bottom and select “Block this caller” illustrated in the image below.